LidiaKovac/LidiaKovac/README.md

 ### 💬 Currently working on...

+#### DnD As A Service

+This project was born from my passion for D&D and role playing, which brings many challenges.
+One of many, building your character sheet.
+There are some paid services out there, specifically from Wizard itself, and some free versions, which are PDF based and very slow.
+The goal with this project would be to build a cloud-based app that makes character sheets faster to build.
+I am currently working on the backend, collecting DnD 5e data in a database to serve it on the frontend.

-#### Dikter Management System
+#### Dikter Management System - DMS

-This is my newest project, based on my interest for digital humanities.
+##### News!
+This project is currently "paused" as I am diving deeper into the DnD As A Service project.

 I started this as a small research for a literature exam involving collecting poetry from various sources and cataloguing them by keywords.
 At the moment, I am using bootstrap for the layout, as it is not a front-end centered project and I needed a quick solution.
 For the backend, I am using node paired with MongoDB to collect the data and the <b>node-nlp</b> library to perform NLP operations such as removing stopwords and stemming the text.
 In the future I am planning on implementing more statistics to filter by year and add more authors as well as more ways to upload poems, possibily choosing to use a python microservice to do some OCR.

-#### Wishlist
-I am currently working on a project called Wishlist.
-I am using a number of technologies which is bigger than my usual MERN + TS combo.
-The project consist of THREE REPOS.
-Here is the <a href='https://github.com/LidiaKovac/wishlist-ts' target='blank'> frontend repo </a>, here is the <a href='https://github.com/LidiaKovac/wishlist-be' target='blank'> main API repo </a> and here is the <a href='https://github.com/LidiaKovac/wishlist-be-py' target='blank'> web scraping API repo </a>.

-The final project will consist of a web page that shows clothes from various clothing websites, allowing users to build a multi-site wishlist.

 #### The 101 Project

-##### News!
-This project is currently "paused" as I am going deeper into Web Scraping with the Wishlist project.
+##### This project is currently "paused".
 As I have now graduated from Strive School (been almost a year 😮), I am trying a number of different things.
 I share all my progress here, under x-101 repositories (e.g. my PHP-101 repo).

 Please keep in mind that this is not to "expand my stack" or "add languages to my resume'", since I am only learning the basics and sometimes building small projects.
 This is to explore the range of programming languages and decide what could be the next thing to learn in depth.